-• DRW - Six tire rotation
+• Dual rear wheel (DRW) vehicles - Six tire rotation

 If your vehicle is equipped with dual rear wheels it is recommended that the front and rear tires (in pairs) be rotated only side to side.
 We do not recommend splitting up the dual rear wheels.
 Rotate them side to side as a set/pair.
 After tire rotation, inflation pressures must be adjusted for the tires new positions in accordance with vehicle requirements.